Fee Information for Cap-Gap Extension I-20

 Who is eligible?

-- Current 12-Month OPT students in valid F-1 status with an approved period of post-completion employment period with a future OPT expiration date
+- In an approved period of post-completion employment with a future OPT expiration date and

 Note: The OPT expiration date must always be AFTER the date the H-1B petition was filed.